16 November 2017

 what the user sees/does → what the user sees/does next → OR what the other option → etc.

-The following list of questions may help you design a better user flow:
+The following list of questions may help you design a better user flow for a website:

 On the basis of a flow diagram, you could layout the screens where user interactions will take place (see our article on website sketching and wireframing) and evaluate usability by user acceptance testing.